5/7/2025

 Chief Financial Officer

 Thanks, George, and thank you for joining us today.
 We are very pleased with our Q1 financial performance.
 Along with strong revenue growth, we delivered meaningful margin expansion and adjusted EBITDA growth, demonstrating the strength of our business model.
 On slide 17, let's begin with a recap of our first quarter results.
-Revenue of $183 million grew 25% -over-year and was at the midpoint of our guidance, despite very soft market conditions in February.
-Note that organic revenue growth was approximately 20% -over-year.
-Adjusted EBITDA of $14 million exceeded the high end of guidance, with margin improving 500 basis points -over-year.
-The upside was driven primarily by continued OP-X discipline.
-Finally, non-GAF net income was also above the high end of guidance, with margin increasing approximately 300 basis points -over-year.
+Revenue of 183 million grew 25 percent year-over-year and was at the midpoint of our guidance, despite very soft market conditions in February.
+Note that organic revenue growth was approximately 20 percent year-over-year.
+Adjusted EBITDA of 14 million exceeded the high end of guidance, with margin improving 500 basis points year-over-year.
+The upside was driven primarily by continued OpEx discipline.
+Finally, non-GAAP net income was also above the high end of guidance, with margin increasing approximately 300 basis points year over year.
 Next on slide 18, let's review additional revenue details.
-Auction and Assurance revenue was 58% of total revenue and grew 28% -over-year.
-This performance reflects 19% unit growth and Auction and Assurance ARPU of $500, which grew 8%.
+Auction and insurance revenue was 58% of total revenue and grew 28% year over year.
+This performance reflects 19% unit growth and auction and assurance ARPU of $500, which grew 8%.
 Note that units grew approximately in the mid-teens organically.
-Marketplace Services revenue was 37% of total revenue and grew 24% -over-year, reflecting record revenue for ACV Transport and ACV Capital.
-Our SAS and Data Services products comprised 5% of total revenue, with growth of 5% -over-year.
+Marketplace services revenue was 37% of total revenue and grew 24% year-over-year, reflecting record revenue for ACV transport and ACV capital.
+Our SaaS and data services products comprised 5% of total revenue with growth of 5% year-over-year.
 Next, I'll review 2-1 costs on slide 19.
-Non-GAF cost of revenue as a percentage of revenue decreased approximately 200 basis points -over-year.
-The improvement was driven by Auction and Assurance results and by ACV Transport.
-Non-GAF operating expense, excluding cost of revenue as a percentage of revenue, decreased 400 basis points -over-year.
+Non-GAAP cost of revenue as a percentage of revenue decreased approximately 200 basis points year-over-year.
+The improvement was driven by auction and insurance results and by ACV transport.
+Non-GAAP operating expense, excluding cost of revenue as a percentage of revenue, decreased 400 basis points year-over-year.
 These results reflect our ongoing focus on expense discipline as we optimize and scale our business.
 Moving to slide 20, I'll frame our investment strategy as we drive profitable growth.
-In 2025, we expect OPEX growth of approximately 18% to support our remarketing center strategy and commercial platform investments.
-Even with these growth investments, adjusted EBITDA margin is expected to increase by approximately 500 basis points -over-year.
+In 2025, we expect OpEx growth of approximately 18% to support our remarketing center strategy and commercial platform investments.
+Even with these growth investments, adjusted EBITDA margin is expected to increase by approximately 500 basis points year over year.
 Next, I will highlight our strong capital structure on slide 21.
-We ended Q1 with $342 million in cash and cash equivalents and marketable securities and $167 million of debt.
-Note that our cash flow balance includes $211 million of marketplace flow.
+We ended Q1 with $342 million in cash and cash equivalents and marketable securities, and $167 million of debt.
+Note that our cash flow imbalance includes $211 million of marketplace flow.
 In the figure on the right, we highlight our strong operating cash flow, which reflects adjusted EBITDA growth and margin expansion.
 Now turning to guidance on slide 22.
-For the second quarter, we are expecting revenue in the range of $193 to $198 million, growth of 20% to 23% -over-year.
-Adjusted EBITDA is expected to be in the range of $18 to $20 million, reflecting growth of approximately 170% -over-year.
-We are reiterating our full-year guidance, including revenue in the range of $765 to $785 million, growth of 20% to 23% -over-year.
-Adjusted EBITDA is expected to be in the range of $65 to $75 million, reflecting growth of approximately 150% -over-year at the midpoint of guidance.
-Our guidance continues to assume that dealer wholesale lines will be approximately flat -over-year for 2025.
+For the second quarter, we are expecting revenue in the range of 193 to 198 million, growth of 20 to 23 percent year-over-year.
+Adjusted EBIT is expected to be in the range of 18 to 20 million, reflecting growth of approximately 170 percent year-over-year.
+We are reiterating our full-year guidance, including revenue in the range of 765 to 785 million, growth of 20 to 23 percent year-over-year.
+Adjusted EBITDA is expected to be in the range of 65 to 75 million, reflecting growth of approximately 150% year-over-year at the midpoint of guidance.
+Our guidance continues to assume that dealer wholesale lines will be approximately flat year-over-year for 2025.
 We expect conversion rates and wholesale price depreciation to follow normal seasonal patterns.
-We also continue to expect revenue growth to exceed non-GAAP OPEX growth, excluding cost of revenue and depreciation and amortization by approximately 500 basis points.
+We also continue to expect revenue growth to exceed non-GAAP OPEX growth excluding cost of revenue and depreciation and amortization by approximately 500 basis points.
 And with that, let me turn it back to George.

 speaker